bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 The same problem happens with `Qwen/Qwen2.5-7B-Instruct` and there are some issues with my `_ddg_search` method.
 I will get to the bottom of these problems.

-Since the model is just calling the tools, I figured I could iterate more quickly on fixing the issue by creating some code that directly does the same thing.
+Since the model is just calling the tools, I figure I can iterate more quickly on fixing the issue by creating some code that directly does the same thing.
 That way I don't have to wait for the model to do it.

 ```python